w3ds-docs/w3ds-docs/content/docs/glossary.md

 ---

+## MetaState Foundation

+А non-profit organization that implements the MetaState Project.

+---

 ## MetaState Prototype

 The current project to deliver the Prototype of the MetaState at TRL6, with the minimum required features and developments to produce the required functionality.